 The Transitional Living Program helps young people make the transition to adulthood.

-Young people live in a boarding house environment with adult supervision serving males and females between the ages of 17 ½ to 21 who are DCFS wards and/or DJJ clients.
+Young people live in a boarding house environment with adult supervision serving males and females between the ages of 17 ½ to 21 who are in DCFS care.
 Participants are enrolled in high school, working toward completion of their GED through an alternative school program, or attending college.
 They are employed either independently or through our partnerships with community businesses.

 Caseworkers and On-site Direct Care Staff are available for guidance and support with the ultimate goal of launching participants to independence or transitioning them to an independent living program.